marcy-terui/jeffy/README.md

 ```

-## CorrelationID
-CorrelationID is to trace subsequent Lambda functions and services.
-Jeffy automatically extract correlation IDs and caputure logs from the invocation event.

-Also, Jeffy provide boto3 wrapper client to create and inject correlation IDs.

 ## Decorators
 Decorators make simple to implement common lamdba tasks, such as parsing array from Kinesis, SNS, SQS events etc.